-While a liquor's definition differentiates it as "distilled rather than fermented," every distilled spirit begins with the fermentation of a base ingredient.
-During this process, yeast is added to a wort, which is a mixture of water and a mash containing a fermentable organic substance.
+While a liquor's definition differentiates it as "distilled rather than fermented," every distilled spirit begins with a base ingredient's fermentation.
+This initial process is similar to making beer and wine: yeast is added to wort (a mixture of water and a mash containing a fermentable organic substance).
 As the yeast works its magic, the base ingredient's sugars are converted into alcohol.

 The primary ingredient defines the type of liquor that is produced:

-- A single grain or combination of grains, such as corn, wheat, or rye, are used to create spirits like whiskey, vodka, and gin.
-They are also used for neutral grain spirits that form the base of many liqueurs.
-In the whiskey world, the term mashbill is often used to refer to a distiller's particular mixture of grains to create a custom recipe.
+- A single grain or combination of grains, such as corn, wheat, or rye, are used for spirits like whiskey, vodka, and gin.
+They are also used for "neutral grain spirits" that form the base of many liqueurs.

-- Molasses is fermented for rum, while pure sugar cane juice makes cachaça.
+- Molasses is fermented for rum, while pure sugar cane juice is the base for cachaça.

 - Tequila and mezcal begin with the extracted juices of the agave plant.

-- Starting out like wine, brandy is made from fermented fruit juices.
-This is typically grapes, though apples, apricots, cherries, and other fruits can be used as well.
+- Starting like wine, brandy is made from fermented fruit juices.
+It is most often grapes, though apples, apricots, cherries, and other fruits can be used.

 - Some vodkas are distilled from fermented potatoes.

 Once fermented, the liquid is distilled through either a column still or a pot still.
-The still's heat forces the alcohol in the fermented liquid to evaporate—alcohol has a lower boiling point than water.
-The water is left behind, but the alcohol vapor is forced into the next stage of the still, such as a series of coils or another pot, depending on the setup.
-When the vapor is cooled, it condenses and creates a concentrated alcohol liquid that is so strong—high alcohol by volume (ABV), or proof—that it is undrinkable.
+Alcohol has a lower boiling point than water, so the still's heat forces the alcohol in the fermented liquid to evaporate.
+The water is left behind, and the alcohol vapor is forced into the next stage of the still.
+Depending on the setup, this may be a series of coils or another pot.
+When the vapor is cooled, it condenses and creates a concentrated alcohol liquid.
+Called the "distillate," alcohol straight from the still is so strong that it is undrinkable.

-At the end of distillation, the strong alcohol is collected.
-It may then be filtered, aged, or flavored (or a combination of any or all three) and diluted with water to the bottling strength.
-The exact process depends on the type of liquor being made—for instance, gin is flavored within the still—and each distiller's preferred method for any of the distillation steps.
+After distillation, the distillate may be filtered, aged, or flavored (or a combination of any or all three).
+It is also diluted with water to the bottling strength—the alcohol by volume (ABV), or proof, on the label.
+The exact process depends on the type of liquor being made—for instance, gin is flavored with botanicals inside the still—and each distiller's preferred method for any of the distillation steps.

-The base liquors are brandy, gin, rum, tequila, vodka, and whiskey.
-Within each of these categories are a number of styles, such as London dry gin, Cognac, and reposado tequila, which are further defined by the various production methods employed.
-Whiskey is one of the most complicated categories because of differentiations like bourbon, Irish whiskey, rye whiskey, scotch, etc.
+Among all the liquors available today, six styles form the base for most mixed drinks and cocktails.
+The "base liquors" are brandy, gin, rum, tequila, vodka, and whiskey.
+Each has its own unique characteristics and includes several styles.
+Categories such as London dry gin, cognac, and reposado tequila are further defined by specific production methods, regions, and flavor profiles.
+Whiskey is one of the most complicated and is broken down into bourbon, Irish whiskey, rye whiskey, scotch, etc.

-Liqueurs are sweetened distilled spirits that are typically made from one of the six base liquors or a neutral grain spirit.
-They tend to be lower-proof, bottled around 15 percent to 30 percent ABV (30 proof to 60 proof).
-However, that's not always the case, as seen with popular orange liqueurs; both Cointreau and Grand Marnier are 80 proof.
+Liqueurs, or cordials, are sweetened, flavored distilled spirits.
+They are typically made from one or more of the base liquors or a neutral grain spirit blended with a sweetener and natural or artificial flavoring ingredients.
+Liqueurs tend to be lower-proof and bottled around 15 percent to 30 percent ABV (30 to 60 proof).
+However, some are just as strong as the base liquors.
+For example, the popular orange liqueurs Cointreau and Grand Marnier are both 80 proof.

-This is where flavors really come into play in the bar.
-Liqueurs can feature a single flavor, such as apple, strawberry, peach, or melon, or they may be a blend of ingredients.
-Popular liqueurs like Benedictine, Chartreuse, Drambuie, and Hpnotiq use a variety of herbs, spices, botanicals, and fruits to create their signature flavors.
-Many of these recipes are kept secret, though some companies reveal at least a partial ingredient list.
+Liqueurs add flavor to cocktails.
+Some feature a single flavor, such as apple, strawberry, peach, or melon, while others blend multiple ingredients.
+Popular liqueurs like Benedictine, Chartreuse, Drambuie, and Hpnotiq use a variety of herbs, spices, botanicals, and fruits to create their signature tastes.
+Many of these recipes are kept secret, though some companies reveal at least a portion of the ingredient list.

-Absinthe and VeeV Acai Spirit are perfect examples of these.
-Although they may have characteristics of one of the base spirits, they are also flavored like liqueurs but are not sweetened.
-Since there are no other labels to completely define these "oddities," they are often simply referred to as spirits.
+Absinthe and VeeV Açai Spirit are good examples.
+Although they may have characteristics of one of the base spirits, they are flavored like liqueurs but are not sweetened.
+Since there are no other labels to define these oddities accurately, they are often referred to as "spirits."

-Other exceptions in the bar include the long list of aperitifs and digestifs.
-Some of these are fortified wines and some include distilled spirits.
-Others could be classified as liqueurs, while still others only fit under the labels aperitif or digestif because they are unique unto themselves.
+Other exceptions in the bar include the long list of apéritifs and digestifs.
+Some are fortified wines or include distilled spirits, and others have added sugar and could be classified as liqueurs.
+A few only fit under the labels aperitif or digestif because they are unique unto themselves.

-One such case is vermouth, which is commonly found in the liqueur section of a bar's stock because it's essential for martinis, Manhattans, and the like.
+One such case is vermouth.
+It is commonly found in the liqueur section of bars and liquor stores because it's essential for martinis, Manhattans, and the like.
 While that makes it easily mistaken for a liquor, vermouth is a fortified wine.
-Though some fortified wines are blended with brandy or another distilled spirit, they are not considered to be liquors under any formal definitions.
+Though often blended with brandy or another distilled spirit to "fortify" the wine, they are not liquors under any formal definitions.

 When classifying any alcoholic beverage, it is best to take each case individually.
-The market is so diverse that it's hard to know what's what.
+The market is so diverse that it can be hard to know what's what.
 Whenever you're in doubt (or need to settle some debate at the bar), read the label.